Yasser Abu Shabab: Partial control over Rafah

 In June 2025, Abu Shabab released a recorded statement claiming to operate "under the legitimate Palestinian authority," referring to the Palestinian Authority (PA).
 He stated his operations were coordinated with the PA and called on residents of eastern Rafah to return to their homes, promising shelter and food for returning families.
 He further announced the establishment of a force intended to protect Palestinians from "the terror of the de facto government" (referring to Hamas) and from "aid looters."
 He claimed to have distributed aid and provided protection to hundreds of families in eastern Rafah.
 Jonathan Whittall, the head of the United Nations Office for the Coordination of Humanitarian Affairs said that gangs such as Abu Shabab's are responsible for "The real theft of aid since the beginning of the war" and that this is being done "under the watch of Israeli forces".

+Ties to Israel

 On 5 June 2025, Israeli prime minister Benjamin Netanyahu confirmed that Israel had supplied weapons to Abu Shabab's group, which Abu Shabab promptly denied.
-Avigdor Lieberman criticized the decision and alleged that Abu Shabab has ties to the Islamic State.
+Avigdor Lieberman criticized the decision and alleged that Abu Shabab's Popular Forces had ties to the Islamic State.
+Abu Shabab denied connections to the Islamic State, labelling the allegations as propaganda meant to sow hostility between Arabs and Israelis.
 On 8 June 2025, it was reported that Israel had agreed to the group assuming a governing role as an alternative to Hamas.

-Abu Shabab's family disowned him for "supporting the Zionist occupation forces" and said they "have no objection to those around him liquidating him immediately".
-Hamas put Abu Shabab in their top targets for assassination, which led to them unsuccessfully trying to kill him two times.
+Denying being armed by Israel, in June 2025 Abu Shabab claimed that the Popular Forces were funded by "individual efforts and donations" and that they were armed with "primitive weapons" which were inherited from local tribes.
+He claimed that his group was a humanitarian effort and that it was allowing families to escape from "war and famine".
+Abu Shabab stated that his group were grassroots forces and that they were not an official authority, nor were they operating under control of the Palestinian Authority (PA).
+However, Abu Shabab had stated that his militia operates "under Palestinian legitimacy", ostensibly a reference to the PA.
+Major General Anwar Rajab, spokesman of the Palestinian Authority security services, told CNN that there were no connections between the PA and the Popular Forces.
+The Guardian noted that Abu Shabab's statements often appeared contradictory and in contradiction to previous statements or verifiable evidence.

+In July 2025, Abu Shabab acknowledged collaboration with Israel.
+According to The Guardian, videos posted on Abu Shabab's Facebook account show his men operating with Israeli soldiers.